 Scintillation is a space weather phenomenon affecting users in mainly tropical and polar areas.
-Scintillations can cause sporadic loss-of-lock on satellites, resulting the receiver being unable to calculate a reliable position.
+Scintillations can cause sporadic loss-of-lock on satellites, resulting in the receiver being unable to calculate a reliable position.

 The following resources explain the phenomenon and mitigations that can be put in place to minimise the likelihood of scintillations interrupting operations.

 - The Effect of Space Weather Phenomena on Precise GNSS Applications